Solo: A Star Wars Story (2018) - Review

 solo1-1024x451.jpg

 Essentially, one of the biggest problems that Solo has is that it's a movie about Han Solo.
-Had this been a completely separate movie about characters whom we had no previous associations, it still would have been a dull adventure, but it wouldn't have been held back by the fact that this was supposed to be a movie about a character who was already well-established in the Star Wars universe.
+Had this been a completely separate movie about characters with whom we had no previous associations, it still would have been a dull adventure, but it wouldn't have been held back by the fact that this was supposed to be a movie about a character who was already well-established in the Star Wars universe.
 If it had been about Dan Bolo, or Stan Yolo, it would have been a fun little romp of an adventure and my criticisms around how they didn't bother to develop the character wouldn't be so pointed, because who case about Ran Polo?
 Ban Rolo seems like a pretty nice guy who's willing to help people out of a jam, skilled at flying ships (at least that's what everyone tells me), and seems to have a thing for confident women who might be plotting to kill him.
 Hope it all works out for him.
 Oh good it does.
 Neat.

 solo3-1024x449.jpg

 It's a shame there are so many missed opportunities because there are some good qualities to Solo.
 The heists are woefully simple, but the action is still fun in some ways.
-The character dynamics are interesting and loaded with potential because it sets up for a lot of backstabbing espionage.
+The character dynamics are interesting and loaded with potential because it sets up a lot of backstabbing espionage.
 Not to mention, there's a cool Lovecraftian alien in the middle of the movie.

 The acting is also perfectly fine across the board.
 Donald Glover does a terrific job channeling Billie Dee Williams' Lando.
 Woody Harrelson is fun as the mentor, Beckett.
 Emilia Clarke is great as Q'ira, the love interest with a dark past.
 And even Alden Ehrenreich is okay as Han Solo.
-I felt like his portrayal was more like Jack Black doing an impression of Harrison Ford as a young Han Solo, but I also think that a lot of the faults of his performance lie with the bad script and it's poor attempts at humor or characterization.
-It's as though the writers only knew Han Solo from Return of the Jedi, after he had become a joke of a character and figured, "if we make him say 'I want to be a pilot' and 'I'm not the good guy' 10 more times, maybe the audience will understand what we're going for."
+I felt like his portrayal was more like Jack Black doing an impression of Harrison Ford as a young Han Solo, but I also think that a lot of the faults of his performance lie with the bad script and its poor attempts at humor or characterization.
+It's as though the writers only knew Han Solo from Return of the Jedi, after he had become a joke of a character and figured, "If we make him say 'I want to be a pilot' and 'I'm not the good guy' 10 more times, maybe the audience will understand what we're going for."

 TL;DR (Conclusion)

-Solo has the ingredients of a good movie, but is held back by certain details.
+Solo has the ingredients of a good movie but is held back by certain details.
 Essentially, it's a wonderful steak dinner with mashed potatoes and steamed vegetables, which have all been cooked a little too much, were seasoned with too much salt, and had gravy that has been sitting out for several days poured all over everything.
 You can see how the meal would have been delicious or just a little more satisfying if some of f these other particular circumstances hadn't come to pass.
-Solo has some things going for it, but I also was frequently bored watching it, or just irritated by the failures to add any depth to the character this origin story belonged to.
+Solo has some things going for it, but I also was frequently bored watching it or just irritated by the failures to add any depth to the character this origin story belonged to.

 Fan of death metal?
 Check out my band on Bandcamp and Soundcloud.
 If you like what you hear and want to hear more, head to HoundsofInnsmouth.com for more info!